Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the Reds have a record of 3-4.

-- The previous 10 Reds games have not had a runline set by bookmakers.
-Cincinnati and its opponent have finished below the over/under for four consecutive games, with the average total set by sportsbooks during that stretch being 10.4.
+- Oddsmakers have yet to post a spread in any of the Reds' past 10 games.
+Cincinnati and its opponent have finished below the over/under in five consecutive games, with the average total established by oddsmakers during that stretch being 10.4.

 Reds Betting Records & Stats

-- The Reds have been victorious in 38, or 47.5%, of the 80 contests they have been chosen as underdogs in this season.
+- The Reds have been chosen as underdogs in 81 games this year and have walked away with the win 39 times (48.1%) in those games.

+- Cincinnati has entered 59 games this season as the underdog by +110 or more and is 29-30 in those contests.

-- Cincinnati and its opponents have gone over the total this season in 59 of its 113 opportunities.
+- Games involving Cincinnati have gone over the total set by sportsbooks in 59 of 114 chances this season.

 - In 12 games with a line this season, the Reds have a mark of 6-6-0 against the spread.